-4) Levels of Response In line with the SEND Code of Practice, schools are to provide graduated responses to additional needs within the student population.
+In line with the SEND Code of Practice, schools are to provide graduated responses to additional needs within the student population.
 These are briefly described below:

+Туре Description 4.1 The Graduated Approach The graduated approach is North Tyneside's approach to supporting children and young people who may have additional needs.
+There are three levels of support depending on the child or young person's needs.
+We use an Assess, Plan, Do, Review model to assess needs and implement appropriate support.
+4.2 Universal This is support that is available to all young people as part of the graduated approach 4.3 Targeted his is additional support that is available to support young people with specific needs.
+This level of support may require a referral and have a criteria to meet to access support.
+Young people accessing targeted support should also continue to access universal support.
-Туре Description 4.1 Monitoring Students who are viewed to be at risk of not making adequate progress - but are currently making adequate progress through universal / Wave 1 responses and are reported to have no 4.2 Interventions and support immediate foreseeable difficulties- are placed in the 'Monitoring' category.
-Students who are not making adequate progress but with a mix of Wave 1 and Wave 2 responses are expected to narrow the gap.
-4.3 SEND (School Support K) Students who are not making adequate progress despite receiving targeted / incidental support and access to interventions through School Action - but through Wave 2 and Wave 3 responses are expected to narrow the gap between their academic performance and peers.
-4.4 EHCNA (Education, Health and Care Needs Assessment) Students at 'SEN support' who, through agreement of, families/carers, leadership team and external agencies (including specialists) are referred for EHCN Assessment with a view to acquiring an Education, Health and Care plan- this process can take time to complete - 6 weeks for the local authority to consider whether assessment is appropriate and then 20 weeks to agree a final plan.

-4.5 Education, Health and Care Plan (EHCP) An EHCP is a legal document which describes a child or young person's (aged up to 25) special educational needs, the support they need and the outcomes they would like to achieve. ----- --- ---
+4.4 Statutory This is specialist, statutory support for a small number of young people who require an EHCP.
+Young people accessing statutory level support should also have access to universal and targeted support.
+4.5 EHCNA (Education, Health and Care Needs Assessment) Students who have received targeted support and who, through agreement of, families/carers, leadership team and external agencies (including specialists) are referred for EHCN Assessment with a view to acquiring an Education, Health and Care plan-this process can take time to complete-6 weeks for the local authority to consider whether assessment is appropriate and then 20 weeks to agree a final plan.
+4.6 Education, Health and Care Plan (EHCP) An EHCP is a legal document which describes a child or young person's (aged up to 25) special educational needs, the support they need and the outcomes they would like to achieve.

-The graduated response detailed above broadly mirrors the model outlined below.
-Therefore, sometimes these terms are used interchangeably.